SimonVaughanDataAndCode/tonic/README.md

 [S. Vaughan et al., 2016, MNRAS, v461, pp3145-3152](http://adsabs.harvard.edu/abs/2016MNRAS.461.3145V)

-The contour_matrix() function is a development of the code used to produce Fig. 2 of [Vaughan 2010, MNRAS, v402, pp307-320](http://adsabs.harvard.edu/abs/2010MNRAS.402..307V), and is based on the pairs() plots of base R.
+The contour_matrix() and mh_sampler() functions are a development of the code used to produce Fig. 2 of [S. Vaughan (2010, MNRAS, v402, pp307-320)](http://adsabs.harvard.edu/abs/2010MNRAS.402..307V); the former is based on the pairs() plots of base R.